henryli-git/GUI_Apps/README.md

 # GUI Apps

 This repository contains python scripts for applications with a graphical user interface (GUI).
-Although the screenshots of the applications were taken on a Mac, Windows could also run the scripts unless otherwise noted.
+Although the example screenshots of the applications were taken on a Mac, Windows or Linux could also run the scripts unless otherwise noted.

 ## Prerequisites